A National Memorial for 22 July in Oslo’s New Government Quarter

 The attacks were politically motivated, carried out by a Norwegian right-wing extremist targeting democratic institutions, the Labour Party in particular, and politically involved youth.
 The terrorist’s atrocities lack precedent in Norwegian history.

 In 2012, the government decided to establish two official memorials, one in connection with Utøya, the other in the Government Quarter in Oslo.
 The permanent memorial at Utøyakaia, the mainland berth for the ferry to Utøya, opened in the spring of 2022.
-A temporary memorial opened in the Government Quarter in 2018, which the permanent memorial resulting from this process will replace.
+A temporary memorial opened in the Government Quarter in 2018, which Upholding by Matias Faldbakken will replace.

 Memorials and Society

-The process towards realizing the memorial will involve the public, and KORO will facilitate open events with the aim of supporting public discussions and critical discourse around the histories and possibilities for memorials today.
-The conversation series Memorials and Society: expectations, negotiations and artistic articulations will be a forum for professionals in the fields of public art and memory work to share knowledge with the public and the jury.
-The first event will take place on 21 September 2023 with contributions by Mathias Danbolt, Jørgen Watne Frydnes, Trude Schjelderup Iversen, Mari Magnus, Camille Norment and Mechtild Widrich.
-The events will also be streamed and documented.
-As part of this series, in June 2024, KORO will host a seminar where the selected artists in the competition will be expected to present their proposals in a public setting.
+In the process towards realizing the memorial, KORO has aimed at involving the public; KORO has organized open events and seminars, facilitating public discussions and critical discourse around the histories and possibilities for memorials today.
+The seminar series Memorials and Society: expectations, negotiations and artistic articulations has been a forum for professionals in the fields of public art and memory work to share knowledge with the public and the jury.

 Contact Us!